I7-Examples/Zork/docs/source.txt

 along the Cliffs."
 WCLF1 is west of River3.
 The printed name of WCLF1 is "White Cliffs Beach".
 South of WCLF1 is a room called WCLF2.
 The description of WCLF2 is "You are on a rocky, narrow strip of beach beside the Cliffs.
 A narrow path leads north along the shore."
 The printed name of WCLF2 is "White Cliffs Beach".
 East of WCLF2 is River4.

+West of River4 is a room called Sandy Beach.
+The description of Sandy Beach is "You are on a large sandy beach at the shore of the river, which is flowing quickly by.
+A path runs beside the river to the south here."

+South of Sandy Beach is a room called Shore.
+The description of Shore is "You are on the shore of the River.
+The river here seems somewhat treacherous.
+A path travels from north to south here, the south end quickly turning around a sharp corner."
+East of Shore is River5.

+South of Shore is a room called Aragain Falls.
+The description of Aragain Falls is "You are at the top of Aragain Falls, an enormous waterfall with a drop of about 450 feet.
+The only path here is on the north end.[if rainbow flag is true]A solid rainbow spans the falls.[otherwise]A beautiful rainbow can be seen over the falls and to the east.[end if]".

+Rainbow Room is a room.
+The description of Rainbow Room is "You are on top of a rainbow (I bet you never thought you would walk on a rainbow), with a magnificent view of the Falls.
+The rainbow travels east-west here.
+There is an NBC Commissary here."

+Rainbow flag is a truth state that varies.
+Rainbow flag is usually false.

+Instead of waving the stick:
+  if the player is in Aragain Falls or the player is in End of Rainbow begin;
+   if rainbow flag is true begin;
+   say "The rainbow seems to have become somewhat run-of-the-mill.";
+   change the east exit of Aragain Falls to nowhere;
+   change the west exit of Rainbow Room to nowhere;
+   change the west exit of End of Rainbow to nowhere;
+   change the east exit of Rainbow Room to nowhere;
+   change rainbow flag to false;
+   else;
+   say "Suddenly, the rainbow appears to become solid and, I venture, walkable (I think the giveaway was the stairs and bannister).";
+   if the pot of gold is untouched, move the pot of gold to End of Rainbow;
+   change the east exit of Aragain Falls to Rainbow Room;
+   change the west exit of Rainbow Room to Aragain Falls;
+   change the west exit of End of Rainbow to Rainbow Room;
+   change the east exit of Rainbow Room to End of Rainbow;
+   change rainbow flag to true;
+   end if;
+ else if the player is in Rainbow Room;
+    say "The structural integrity of the rainbow seems to have left it, leaving you about 450 feet in the air, supported by water vapor.";
+   end the game in death;
+ else;
+   say "Very good.";
+ end if.

+A pot of gold is a thing.
+The initial appearance of the pot of gold is "At the end of the rainbow is a pot of gold."
+The later appearance of the pot of gold is "There is a pot of gold here."
+The size of the pot of gold is 15.
+The case-points of the pot of gold is 10.
+After taking the pot of gold:  award 10 points; continue the action.
+A statue is a thing.
+Understand "beautiful" and "sculpture" and "rock" as the statue.
+The size of the statue is 8.
+After taking the statue: award 10 points; continue the action.
+The case-points of the statue is 13.
+Every turn while in Rainbow Room:  change exit found to true.

+After taking the buoy for the first time: say "Something seems funny about the feel of the buoy.".

+An open unopenable enterable container called a man-sized wooden barrel is in Aragain Falls.
+The printed name of the man-sized wooden barrel is "wooden barrel".
+The later appearance of the man-sized wooden barrel is "There is a man-sized barrel here which you might be able to enter."
+The barrel is fixed in place.
+The capacity of the man-sized wooden barrel is 100.
+Instead of looking when the player is inside the barrel: say "You are inside a barrel.
+Congratulations.
+Etched into the side of the barrel is the word 'Geronimo!'.
+From your position, you cannot see the falls."
+After entering the barrel: try looking.

 [Include (-
   Array keyw string "ECOVXRMS";